Garfield Boulevard: Route description

 55th Street resumes at Archer Avenue and Narragansett Avenue near the western city limits of Chicago.
 From Central Avenue to Illinois Route 50 (Cicero Avenue), 55th Street serves as the northern boundary for Midway Airport.
 The next three roads that intersect 55th Street are Pulaski Road, Kedzie Avenue, and Western Avenue.
 At Western Avenue, 55th Street officially becomes Garfield Boulevard.
 Garfield Boulevard continues east, intersecting Halsted Street.
 About three-fourths of a mile further east, Garfield Boulevard intersects Interstate 90/Interstate 94 (Dan Ryan Expressway).
 After this intersection, the road intersects State Street and Michigan Avenue.

 At Elsworth Drive in Washington Park, Garfield Boulevard is redesignated as 55th Street, intersecting Cottage Grove Avenue shortly east of this point.
 From Cottage Grove Avenue to University Avenue, 55th Street forms the northern boundary of the University of Chicago campus.
 55th Street finally intersects South Shore Drive, where the street continues east until a cul-de-sac just west of U.S. Route 41 (Lake Shore Drive).

 History

-The section of the street renamed Garfield Boulevard was named to honor the twentieth president, James A. Garfield after his assassination in 1881.
-The same was the case with the naming of Garfield Park.
+On September 21, 1881, the boulevard section of the street was renamed in honor of the twentieth president, James A. Garfield, two months after his assassination.